wiicode/cybersecurity-framework/bronze-controls/protect-your-management-interfaces.md

 Let’s examine these problems in more detail.

----

 ## 1: Protecting devices used for administration

-Techies - particularly systems administrators - tend to have the best accesses of anyone in an *organisation*.
+Techies - particularly systems administrators - tend to have the best accesses of anyone in an *organization*.
 If an attacker can get hold of privileged accesses from the get-go, then they’ll save themselves a lot of work later on.

-An attacker looking to breach an *organisation* will typically start researching potential victims on the Internet.
+An attacker looking to breach an *organization* will typically start researching potential victims on the Internet.
 They’ll search company and conference websites and trawl social media looking for their preferred targets.
 Finally, they'll select the victims they believe will have the best accesses.

 Attacks from adversaries of all skill levels are often launched with a phishing email.
 Depending on the depth of background research the attacker has carried out, the email could be crude or very well crafted.
 The aim of it is to entice the user into opening a malicious attachment, or clicking a link that will load malicious content into their browser.